-The Master of Education in School Counseling and Master of Education in School Psychology are designed to prepare counselors and school psychologists who understand and are sensitive to the needs of the individuals with whom they work.
-These programs emphasize those abilities that enable practitioners to promote the development of children not only in direct ways, but also through consultation and the initiation of systemic change
+The program focuses on preparing school psychologists who understand and are sensitive to the needs of the individuals with whom they work, and emphasizes those abilities that enable practitioners to promote the development of children not only in direct ways, but also through consultation and the initiation of systemic change.

-In these professional preparation programs, emphasis is placed on personal and interpersonal growth in addition to academic excellence.
-The programs are structured so that students progress through a foundational core to self-development, skill development, and application.
+In this professional preparation program, emphasis is placed on personal and interpersonal growth in addition to academic excellence.
+The program is structured so that students progress through a foundational core to self-development, skill development, and application.
 This is facilitated by a sequence of field experiences that progressively assist students to connect theory with practice.
-For example, pre-practicum experiences are integrated into selected professional courses (CO 5050, CO 5030, CO 5230, CO 5600, and SY 6010) and include brief counseling and other activities in schools or other settings.
-Practica are taken in order for students to develop and practice counseling skills and community outreach with a number of students and clients.
-Finally, the internship places students in settings that allow them to experience the full range of activities that are associated with the role of the counselor or school psychologist.
+For example, pre-practicum experiences are integrated into selected professional courses (CO 5050 and SY 6010) and include brief counseling and other activities in schools or other settings.
+Practica are taken in order for students to develop and practice counseling assessment skills and community outreach with a number of students and clients.
+Finally, the internship places students in settings that allow them to experience the full range of activities that are associated with the role of the school psychologist.
 While completing their internship experiences, students must be able to attend weekly seminars in Plymouth.

 Professional organizations recommend that program admissions criteria include consideration of the applicant's openness to self-examination and personal and professional self-development.
 For this reason, students need to participate in the Counselor Education and School Psychology (CESP) Department Group Interview, as part of the admissions process.
 The Group Interview is a half-day event held quarterly, and involves an informational session along with a group interview.
 Participation in the interview process is open to any prospective student and is not dependent on students having completed the application process to PSU's College of Graduate Studies.
 An admissions decision will be made upon completion of both of the application and admissions interview.
-Visit plymouth.edu/graduate/admissions/requirements for instructions on how to register for the group interview.